 Start With a Core Group, Then Build From There

-Many of my mastermind group facilitator students try to fill a 10-person group, often ending up in hot water (or not being able to begin the group because they can’t find the 10 people).
+Many of mastermind group facilitators try to fill a 10-person group, often ending up in hot water (or not being able to begin the group because they can’t find the 10 people).

 Here’s a tip: Start with a core group of three or four people.
 Get your guidelines in place and have a few meetings.
 This will help to solidify the group and work out any kinks.